taskcluster/taskcluster-github/README.md

 ###Run Tests
 From the project's base run ``npm test``
 *note:* Initially, this will only run unit tests.
-To run integration tests add pulse credentals to the file ``config/test.js``
+To run integration tests add pulse credentals to ``config/test.js``